 Block a bill that would hurt MA sex workers

 The Senate Judiciary Committee just passed a bill out of committee that would treat consensual sex work as equivalent to sex trafficking.
-If we don't stop them, the House Judiciary Committee may soon follow suit!
+It's now in the Ways and Means Committee - tell them not to pass it!

 H1683/S1116, An Act to Strengthen Justice and Support for Sex Trade Survivors, would: